-- Whether the MQGET call waits for a message to arrive on the queue before it completes (see Waiting for messages) - Whether the get operation is included in a unit of work. - Whether a nonpersistent message is retrieved outside sync point, allowing fast messaging - On WebSphere® MQ for z/OS®, whether the message retrieved is marked as skipping backout (see Skipping backout) - Whether the message is removed from the queue, or merely browsed - Whether to select a message by using a browse cursor or by other selection criteria - Whether the call succeeds even if the message is longer than your buffer - On WebSphere MQ for z/OS, whether to allow the call to complete.
-This option also sets a signal to indicate that you want to be notified when a - Whether the call fails if the queue manager is in a quiescing state - On WebSphere MQ for z/OS, whether the call fails if the connection is in a quiescing state - Whether application message data conversion is required (see Application data conversion) - The order in which messages and (with the exception of WebSphere MQ for z/OS) segments are retrieved from a queue - Except on WebSphere MQ for z/OS, whether complete, logical messages only are retrievable - Whether messages in a group can be retrieved only when all messages in the group are available - Except on WebSphere MQ for z/OS, whether segments in a logical message can be retrieved only when all segments in the logical message are available
+- Whether the MQGET call waits for a message to arrive on the queue before it completes (see "Waiting for messages" on page 149) - Whether the get operation is included in a unit of work. - Whether a nonpersistent message is retrieved outside syncpoint, allowing fast messaging - On WebSphere MQ for z/OS, whether the message retrieved is marked as skipping backout (see "Skipping backout" on page 152) - Whether the message is removed from the queue, or merely browsed - Whether to select a message by using a browse cursor or by other selection criteria - Whether the call succeeds even if the message is longer than your buffer - On WebSphere MQ for z/OS, whether to allow the call to complete.
+This option also sets a signal to indicate that you want to be notified when a message arrives - · Whether the call fails if the queue manager is in a quiescing state - On WebSphere MQ for z/OS, whether the call fails if the connection is in a quiescing state - Whether application message data conversion is required (see "Application data conversion" on page 154) - The order in which messages and (with the exception of WebSphere MQ for z/OS) segments are retrieved from a queue

+- Except on WebSphere MQ for z/OS, whether complete, logical messages only are retrievable - Whether messages in a group can be retrieved only when all messages in the group are available - Except on WebSphere MQ for z/OS, whether segments in a logical message can be retrieved only when all segments in the logical message are available